-There’s nothing we’re craving more this spring than glowy, translucent colors.
-And nothing delivers color therapy quite as well as a line up of cold-pressed juices.
-We asked one of our fave food bloggers, Claire Thomas of Kitchy Kitchen, to make one of our juicy inspirations into a delicious reality: juice Jell-O. And, boy, did she deliver.
-These homemade jellies by Claire will bring the spring glow right on into your kitchen – a vibrant dessert made from pure juice and gelatin!
+nothing delivers color therapy quite as well as a line up of cold-pressed juices.
+Years ago, we asked one of our fave bloggers, Claire Thomas of Kitchy Kitchen, to try making our favorite juices into glowy, translucent juice Jell-O — and, boy, did she deliver.

-What a fun, simple idea!
-The bright, fresh flavors in cold-pressed juice make these jellies a modern twist on the jammier pâte de fruit.
+The bright, fresh flavors in cold-pressed juice make these little jellies a modern twist on the jammier pâte de fruit.
 The texture of these gummies is dense but yielding, thanks to the grass-fed gelatin.
 For a more intense gummy-bear texture, add an extra tablespoon of gelatin.
 For a looser texture, use a tablespoon less.
 Juices with a little natural sweetness (think apple juice or orange juice) tend to work best, but feel free to try some of the root or green juices with a touch of raw honey mixed in.
 Enjoy!

 Pressed Juicery Juice Jellies